Reece McAlear: Career

 He joined Norwich City from Motherwell for an undisclosed fee in summer 2019.

 He made his debut on 28 November 2020 as a substitute in a league match against Coventry City.

 On 17 June 2021, McAlear joined Scottish Championship side Inverness Caledonian Thistle on a season-long loan deal.

 On 21 May 2022, it was announced that McAlear would be released by Norwich City at the end of the season when his contract expired.

 On 9 June 2022, it was announced that McAlear had signed for Tranmere Rovers on a two-year contract.
 On 31 January 2023, McAlear joined Scottish Championship club Ayr United on loan until the end of the season.
+He was released by Tranmere at the end of the 2023–24 season.

+In May 2024, McAlear signed a pre-contract with Scottish Championship club Livingston on an initial one-year deal, with an automatic one-year extension triggered by promotion.

+In July 2025, McAlear signed for St Johnstone FC, for an undisclosed amount.

 International career

 McAlear has represented Scotland at youth international level.